thinhlh/flutter-chat-application/README.md

-# flutter-chat-application
+# Flutter chat application
-A Chat Application Made In Flutter With Firebase Firestore
+A Chatting Application Made In Flutter With Firebase Firestore